Previously, we have put together a few articles on micro-needle treatment.

 I am desperate; my neck is also a mess with lines running up and down the centre patch.
 It’s consuming my life, and I need some positive information to keep me going in the hope that my skin will get better at some point.

 I wish I saw your blog before I had it done like every other person you probably speak to, have you ever seen people who have recovered from this?

 Case Study #10: Pigmentation and facial flushing

-Hello, I am reaching out to see if you can help, I have had 4 sessions of micro-needling performed by my dermatologist.
+Hello, I am reaching out to see if you can help, I was told a lot about the micro-needle benefits by my dermatologist, who then carried out 4 treatments.
 Since then my skin has developed brown spots and extreme flushing, My skin has always been delicate and occasionally sensitive, but it remains flushed and is hot to the touch since the treatment.
 The clinic gave me Vitamin C serum to use on my skin after treatment but this seems to be making the inflammation worse?
 I have been to see a dermatologist who recommended that I get some labs done to see if it’s a low-grade infection.
 So far, nothing has come up concerning my results but the symptoms still persist and I am at a loss now, I’m a bit hesitant as my dermatologist does not seem to know what to do with me now?
 I was so relieved to find your website and the information on the adverse effects of micro-needling, and will not commit to more treatments even though the clinic feel I should finish my course of 6?
 I have read your article on what to avoid after treatment and am concerned this maybe a result of applying Vitamin C?
 Do you think the pigmentation marks wil lever go as a result of this problem?